ianjonsen/aniMotum/cran-comments.md

 * removed "Internal function" descriptions in exported functions
 * included small executable examples for all exported functions
 * further reduced size of example data files
-* removed a plot function that produces complex errors on some R-devel platforms
+* removed a plot function that produces errors on some R-devel platforms

 ## Test environments
 * local OS X install (10.14.3), R 3.5.3